carlonicora/RAW/RAW.md

 | 80-99      |                 5 |
 | 100+       |                 6 |

-The degree of success is the multiplier for any weapon damage.

 ### Critical Roll

 Every time a natural 1 or a natural 20 are rolled, the roll is considered critical.
 A natural 1 will remove 20 points from the character ability value.
 A natural 20 will add 20 points to it.